mandofever78/VagYoLarAng/README.md

 Access the dev project on your host machine's browsers at http://0.0.0.0:9000

-**NOTE** 'gs', 'gt', and 'g' are custom bash aliases that first 'cd' into /var/www/angular then run 'grunt serve', 'grunt test', and 'grunt' respectively.
+**SHORTCUTS:** 'gs', 'gt', and 'g' are custom bash aliases that first 'cd' into /var/www/angular then run 'grunt serve', 'grunt test', and 'grunt' respectively.

-**NOTE** If you run into dependency problems, try deleting the /var/www/angular/node_modules folder and running "npm cache clear" followed by "npm install"
+**GRUNT SERVE:** If you run into dependency problems, try deleting the /var/www/angular/node_modules folder and running "npm cache clear" followed by "npm install"

-**NOTE** if you get karma:unit Task failures, make sure your /var/www/angular/test/karma.conf.js 'files' array contains these lines:
+**GRUNT TEST/BUILD:** if you get karma:unit Task failures, make sure your /var/www/angular/test/karma.conf.js 'files' array contains these lines:

         '../bower_components/angular/angular.js',
         '../bower_components/angular-mocks/angular-mocks.js',